wagiminator/ATtiny13-TinyRemote/README.md

 # TinyRemote - IR Remote Control based on ATtiny13A
-TinyRemote is an IR remote control based on an ATtiny13A powered by a CR2032 or LIR2032 coin cell battery.
+TinyRemote is a 5-button IR remote control based on an ATtiny13A powered by a CR2032 or LIR2032 coin cell battery.

 - Project Video (YouTube): https://youtu.be/ad3eyNCov9c
 - Design Files (EasyEDA): https://easyeda.com/wagiminator/attiny13-tinyremote

 ![pic1.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny13-TinyRemote/master/documentation/TinyRemote_pic1.jpg)

+For the 12-button version of the ATtiny13A-based IR remote control visit https://github.com/wagiminator/ATtiny13-TinyRemoteXL.

 # Hardware
 The wiring is pretty simple: